 Gerber Dominik

-Dominik Gerber joined the Stockholm School of Economics in Riga as an Assistant Professor in 2019, after completing a PhD in political science and a postdoctoral fellowship at the University of Geneva.
+Dominik Gerber joined the Stockholm School of Economics in Riga in 2019, after completing a PhD in political science and a postdoctoral fellowship at the University of Geneva.
 He has made study and research visits to the University of Rochester (as a Swiss National Science Foundation “Young Scholars” Fellow) and to the University of Helsinki (Erasmus).
-In his doctoral and postdoctoral positions Dominik has taken on substantive graduate- and undergraduate-level teaching responsibilities at Geneva and at SSE Riga.
+In his doctoral and postdoctoral positions Dominik has taken on graduate- and undergraduate-level teaching responsibilities at Geneva and at SSE Riga.

 Dominik has a research and teaching record in political theory, international relations, and political economy.
-His main research interests include the role of truth and knowledge in politics, welfare economics, and the founding of the American Republic.
-He is also part of a Horizon 2020 research project, run at Science Po Paris, which looks into the problem of voter alienation from the democratic process in Europe (GOVERNANCE-17- 2019_RTD (CSA)).
+His main research interests include welfare economics, the role of truth and knowledge in politics, democratic theory, and the founding of the American Republic.

 Selected Publications